 Holders of common units in the Operating Partnership, if and when issued, will have certain redemption rights, which will enable the unit holders to cause the Operating Partnership to redeem their units in exchange for, at the Company's option, cash per unit equal to the market price of the Company's common shares at the time of redemption or for the Company's common shares on a one-for-one basis.
 The number of shares issuable upon exercise of the redemption rights will be adjusted upon the occurrence of share splits, mergers, consolidations or similar pro-rata share transactions, which otherwise would have the effect of diluting the ownership interests of limited partners or shareholders.
-As of December 31, 2020, there were 654,603 vested Operating Partnership LTIP units held by employees and 102,048 Operating Partnership LTIP units held by a former employee.
+As of December 31, 2021, there were 976,102 vested Operating Partnership LTIP units held by current and former employees.